midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `HTTP Request` ##
 ======================
-Request line - Method , URI , http version
+Request line - http version, Method, URI
 Header - Additonal information that send by the client to server Request body - Data send by the client to server